oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 - Helm configuration value settings for fine tuning operator behavior.
 - Commands for deploying (installing) or undeploying the operator.

-You can set up access to the operator Helm chart using the GitHub chart repository.
+You can set up access to the operator Helm chart using the chart repository.

-- Use the GitHub chart repository version of the operator Helm chart that is located at `https://oracle.github.io/weblogic-kubernetes-operator/charts` or in a custom repository that you control.
+- Use the operator Helm chart repository that is located at `https://oracle.github.io/weblogic-kubernetes-operator/charts` or in a custom repository that you control.
-- To set up your Helm installation so that it can access the `https://oracle.github.io/weblogic-kubernetes-operator/charts` repository and name the repository reference `weblogic-operator`, use the following command, `helm repo add <helm-repo-name> <helm-repo-url>`:
+- To set up your Helm installation so that it can access the `https://oracle.github.io/weblogic-kubernetes-operator/charts` repository and name the repository reference `weblogic-operator`, use the following command, `helm repo add <helm-chart-repo-name> <helm-chart-repo-url>`:
   ```text
   $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
   ```